iamdlm/iamdlm.github.io/content/blog/automating-releases-with-github-actions.md

 1. Checkout code: This step uses the `actions/checkout@v3` action to check out the repository's code to the workflow's workspace.

 2. Generate Release Notes: This step uses the `Decathlon/release-notes-generator-action@v3.1.6` action to generate release notes for the closed milestone.
+Each time a milestone is closed, this GitHub action scans its attached issues and pull request, and automatically generates a release note with [Spring.io changelog generator](https://github.com/spring-io/github-changelog-generator) tool.
 The `GITHUB_TOKEN` is passed as an environment variable `USER_TOKEN` to authenticate the API requests made by this action.

 3. Create Release: This step creates a GitHub release using the GitHub API.
 It extracts information from the closed milestone event payload, such as the milestone number and title, and the release notes generated in the previous step.
 It then constructs a JSON payload and makes a POST request to the GitHub API with the release data.
 The response from the API is logged for reference.